StevenBlack/vocab/readme.md

 ### peccant
-This does not mean spicy and flavorful; that's piquant (see piquant).
 Guilty of a moral sin.
-Perhaps the woman who had a peccadillo (see above) could be considered peccant.

 ### pedagogue